fal-ai/dbt-fal/docsite/docs/Docs/fal-cli/global-scripts.md

 sidebar_position: 4
 ---

-# Running scripts not associated to a dbt model
+# Running scripts not associated with a dbt model

-Just like when [running scripts associated to a dbt model](model-scripts.md), you can run a script as pre-hook or post-hook of the whole fal flow operation.

-This can be achieved by adding the same script lists as we do in `meta` for models, but in the schema.yml top level:
+Typically a [fal script is associated with a dbt model](model-scripts.md), this is how the [context variable is populated](../../Reference/variables-and-functions.md#context-variable).
+However you may want to invoke scripts independent of a dbt model as well.
+This can be achieved by adding a script configuration similar to meta for models, but in the schema.yml top level:

 ```yaml
 models: